-The Keto Diet has been popular for decade and you’ve heard successful weight loss stories.
-But, many people don’t know how long does it take to get into ketosis?
+The Keto Diet has been popular for decades and you’ve heard successful weight-loss stories.
+But, many people don’t know – how long does it take to get into ketosis?

 What is Ketosis?

 Ketosis is the metabolic state where the body uses fat instead of carbohydrates for fuel.
 When the body lacks enough carbs, typically glucose, it burns stored fat.
-The byproducts of the burned fat are leading to the formation of by-products of fatty acids known as ketones.
+The byproducts of the burned fat lead to the formation of fatty acids known as ketones.

 What is the Ketogenic Diet?

 What does a ketogenic diet do?
-A ketogenic diet is similar to a low-carb diet or even a very low carb diet.
-You’ll balance your keto macros by eating more fat verses carbs or protein.
-If followed correctly, following a ketogenic diet put the body into ketosis.
+A ketogenic diet is similar to a low-carb diet or even a very-low-carb diet.
+You’ll balance your keto macros by eating more fat vs. carbs or protein.
+If followed correctly, a ketogenic diet puts the body into ketosis.